-Retired clergy who minister with PTO are entitled to receive remuneration for occasional Sunday duty when they offer ministry in a parish not their own usual place of worship.
+Those who minister with PTO are entitled to receive remuneration for occasional duty when they offer ministry in a parish.
 The levels of such remuneration relate to particular acts of worship and are notified annually by the Diocesan Board of Finance.
 These payments are claimed (together with any associated expenses of travel) from the PCC concerned.
-Some clergy with PTO choose not to claim these payments, but it is important to be clear that they are entitled to claim.
+Many clergy with PTO choose not to claim these payments (not least from parishes where they have a strong personal involvement), but it is important to be clear that they are entitled to claim.

-Clergy with PTO are also entitled to 80% of the DBF portion of the fees for Life Events (AKA Occasional Offices) as set out in the Archbishop's Table of Parochial Fees.
-These amounts are also notified annually by the DBF.
-Such payments (together with any associated travel expenses) should ideally be (paid to and) claimed from the PCC for the parish concerned.
+Clergy with PTO are also entitled to receive remuneration for ministry at pastoral/occasional offices; these amounts are also notified annually by the DBF.
+Such payments (together with any associated travel expenses) should usually be claimed from the PCC for the parish concerned.